 E Jackson Regulating Reproduction: Law, Technology, and Autonomy (Hart, 2001)

 M Laughlin The Idea of Public Law (OUP, 2004)

 P Miller and N Rose Governing the Present: Administering Economic, Social and Personal Life (Polity, 2008)

 N Rose The Politics of Life Itself: Biomedicine, Power, and Subjectivity in the Twenty-First Century (PUP, 2006)

 R Kaushik Sunder Biocapital: The Constitution of Post-genomic Life (Duke University Press, 2006)

 K Horsey and H Biggs (eds) Human Fertilisation and Embryology: Reproducing Regulation (Routledge Cavendish, 2006)

-to identify contemporary problems in public law through the application of concepts such as governance, regulation, risk, state and sovereignty.
+1. Identify complex contemporary problems in public law through the application of concepts such as governance, regulation, risk, state, sovereignty and globalisation.

-to appreciate that the distinction between public and private power has broken down, and that the field of Constitutional and Administrative law (public law) needs to respond to the ensuing challenges.
+4. Appreciate, in detail, that the distinction between public and private power has broken down, and that the field of constitutional and administrative law (public law) needs to respond to the ensuing challenges.

-have the conceptual tools necessary to navigate the changing landscape of regulatory and accountability mechanisms
+5. Demonstrate the conceptual tools necessary to navigate the changing landscape of public law.